 Step 5: Make a Glaze

-In a saucepan set over medium heat, whisk together the white sugar, honey, water and fish sauce.
-Bring to the boil and then reduce to a low heat.
+In a saucepan set over medium heat, whisk together the white sugar, honey, water, and fish sauce.
+Bring to a boil and then reduce the heat to low.
+Simmer until the glaze is slightly thicker.
+Remove from the heat and set aside.

 Step 6: Finishing Off